-The theme of the 2019 meeting is “Sea Changes in Birth Defects Research and Prevention” and will cover basic, epidemiologic, and clinical research and the application of new technologies to the understanding and prevention of birth defects, and postnatal/functional effects.
-If your research and/or daily activities involve any of the items below, you should come to San Diego!
+The theme of the 2020 meeting is “Honoring Teratology’s Roots, Growing a Healthier Future” and will cover basic, epidemiologic, and clinical research and the application of new technologies to the understanding and prevention of birth defects, and postnatal/functional effects.
+If your research and/or daily activities involve any of the items below, you should participate!

 Researchers whose cutting-edge science can be applied to birth defects research such as research with stem cells, adverse outcomes pathways, computational toxicology, genomics/genetics, mechanistic toxicology, proteomics, or metabolomics.

 Clinicians involved in early diagnosis of birth defects, technologies to identify birth defects or adverse pregnancy outcomes, identification of chemicals and pathogens that affect pregnancy and development.

 Regulators responsible for interpreting and managing regulations based on reproductive and developmental endpoints.